JaneliaSciComp/SongExplorer/README.md

 spectrogram are shifted.
 1000/`stride` must be an integer multiple of the downsampling rate achieved by `stride after`.

+* `range (Hz)` controls the frequency band of the spectrogram to use.
+If left blank, the entire range from 0 to the Nyquist frequency is used by the neural network.
+Specify a sub-band in Hertz if desired with the low and high frequency bounds separated by a hyphen.

 * `mel & DCT` controls the frequency resolution of the mel-frequency cepstrum.
 The first number specifies how many frequencies to use when resampling the linear-frequency spectrogram into mel-frequency space, and the second is